DGendooLab/GBM_bioinfo/README.md

 3) Salmon.sh
     If not indexed, run Salmon-index.sh prior running Salmon.sh.
 This indexes the reference genome
 ----> 1-2-3 allow to then run the DeSeq2 analysisi in the R notebook
-4) VarScan.sh
-5) merge_vcf.sh (merge SNPs and INDEL from VarScan)
-6) VCF_annotator tool (see [repo](https://github.com/marcellobeltrami/VCF_annotator) for instructions)
-7) MAF_tools.rmd (change inside file paths based on location of step 5 results.
-This file is generated running the previous step.
-The exapnded for furhter analysis is also included in repo as MAFTools_og.rmd).

-----> this allows to obtain variant calling files which were summarized as plots in the manuscript.
-These plots were generated using VCF Annotator and MAFTools_og.rmd.

 **Data Import and Preparation and Database Construction**